adampash/adampash.github.io/_posts/2014-06-11-bikeable-bike-share-extension-an-experiment.md

 It also allows you to quickly search for stations near other places in your city.
 It's a relatively simple extension, and you'll find plenty of tools to show bike station data on a map, but as an enthusiastic user of Citi Bike in NYC, I've found that most of the time, all I really want to know is whether my nearest station has any bikes available.
 (Particularly when I'm at home or work.)
 This extension provides that information at a glance.

-Apart from the basic functionality, I teamed up with [Ellen](http://ellenflaherty.com/) to put some love into designing.
+Apart from the basic functionality, I teamed up with [Ellen](http://ellenflaherty.com/) to put some love into the design.

 If you participate in any bike share program in one of the supported cities (currently those include NYC, SF, Chicago, Columbus, OH, Aspen, CO, and Chattanooga, TN), I think you'll find it really useful.
 (In fact, if you're visiting any of these cities, the extension automatically switches to the appropriate data for that city.)